Diamond-shaped evolution of the superconducting interference pattern in NbTiN weak-link Josephson junctions: Transport in in-plane magnetic fields

 Some particular types of evolution of the interference pattern in an in-plane magnetic field has recently been predicted theoretically~\cite{CombinedZeemanandorbitaleffect} and reported experimentally in rippled graphene Josephson junctions~\cite{PlanargrapheneNbSeJosephsonjunctionsPhysRevB.103.115401}, in which the orbital effect induced by the spatial variation of rippled structures is considered to play an important role.
 In what follows, we give a qualitative discussion of a possible mechanism by focusing on the orbital effect of ripples in line with the framework developed in Ref.~\cite{CombinedZeemanandorbitaleffect}.
-Notably, the Zeeman effect can be safely disregarded owing to the relatively small magnetic field applied in our experiment, compared to the order of several Tesla relevant to the Zeeman-driven $0-\pi$ transition~\cite{ZeemanEffectInducedTransitionsDiracSemimetal,BallisticsuperconductivityInSbquantumwells}.
+Notably, the Zeeman effect can be safely disregarded owing to the relatively small magnetic field applied in our experiment, compared to the order of several Tesla relevant to the Zeeman-driven 0-$\pi$ transition~\cite{ZeemanEffectInducedTransitionsDiracSemimetal,BallisticsuperconductivityInSbquantumwells}.

-\section{THEORETICAL MODEL AND DISCUSSION}
+\section{Theoretical model and discussion}

-To shed light on the origin of the unique diamond-shaped evolution of the interference pattern, we begin by considering the effect of magnetic fields on the phase of the superconducting order parameter.
-When a magnetic field is threading the junction area, the Aharonov–Bohm effect leads to spatial modulation of gauge invariant phase which manifests itself as a spatially oscillating current according to the Josephson relationship.
-If a sinusoidal current phase relation is assumed, the Josephson current ($I_s$) can be determined by the following phase dependent spatial integration,
+To elucidate the origin of the diamond-shaped interference pattern, we begin by considering the effect of magnetic fields on the phase of the superconducting order parameter.
+When a magnetic field penetrates the junction area, the Aharonov–Bohm effect induces a spatial modulation of the gauge-invariant superconducting phase difference, resulting in an oscillatory supercurrent density governed by the Josephson relation.
+For a junction with a sinusoidal current-phase relationship, the total Josephson current ($I_s$) is expressed as a spatial integral over the junction width $W$,